 4. Check the thermostat

 a) warm up the engine, open Analog values, module 6: ../F5/F2/F6

 b) evaluate the working temperature of the engine;

 All indications have to be reliable.
-If any of sensors shows inadequate temperature, solve the problem with a current knot.
+If any of the sensors shows inadequate temperature, solve the problem with a current knot.
 The engine has to warm up to (at least) 90 oC.
-If the temperature of the engine is lowered, check the performance of thermostat.
+If the temperature of the engine is lowered, check the performance of the thermostat.
 If necessary, replace them.
 The more detailed description regarding thermostats here.